 If you’re a student (or have ever been one), you’ve felt nervous before a big exam.
 A mild case of the nerves can actually be useful, giving you an adrenaline boost that will help you perform at your best.
 However, if your pre-test stress becomes so extreme that it impedes your performance, you are probably experiencing test anxiety.
-Read on to learn more about what test anxiety is, what causes it, and how you can overcome it.
+Read on to learn more about how to overcome test anxiety.

 What is Test Anxiety?